varunpvp/android-web-app/README.md

 Web page restore when device configuration changes (eg. device rotated)

-Back button behaviour overrided go to previous page if there is one or default behaniour (return to home screen)
+Back button behaviour overrided go to previous page if there is one or default behaviour (return to home screen)